Taio Cruz: RXTR/Rokstarr brand

-On 1 September 2009, Cruz launched the short lived, unsuccessful and now dormant brand Rokstarr, a fashion and accessories brand which had a focus on sunglasses.
+On 1 September 2009, Cruz launched the brand Rokstarr, a fashion and accessories brand which had a focus on sunglasses.
 Speaking in October to R&B writer Pete Lewis, Cruz promoted his brand: "There's a load of US celebrities that are all rocking the sunglasses already—Kid Cudi, Justin Timberlake, Kanye West....
 Then in the UK we have The Saturdays, JLS, Daniel Merriweather—who've all been twittering and writing on their blogs how much they love them.
 So yeah, it's definitely my new album 'Rokstarr' and the fashion brand that are my two main focuses at the moment."

 Meanwhile, speaking again to Lewis in April 2010, Cruz gave his brand more free publicity: "We're currently looking to expand the brand and possibly go into things like watches.
 I've also got a new subsidiary of Rokstarr called 'Rok By Rokstarr'.
 And we've just started doing things like jeans and T-shirts, and stuff that more of the fans of Taio Cruz can buy.
 Because with Rokstarr in itself being so expensive, a lot of the kids out there who want to buy Rokstarr things can't.
 So we're bringing in stuff that's a little bit more High Street and more affordable."

-In 2012 the brand, in a vain attempt to revive its fortunes was renamed to RXTR, a backronym for Riots and Twelve Rebels.
+In 2012 the brand was renamed to RXTR, a backronym for Riots and Twelve Rebels.
 The new name came along with new products, watches, which were immediately stocked at Selfridges on Oxford Street in London.

-As of 2015, the RXTR website redirects to Cruz's personal website, and the brand's Facebook account has not been updated for over a year.
+As of 2015, the RXTR website redirects to Cruz's artist website.